Car Insurance and Vehicle Registration: Requirements by State

 • Review annually: Check your coverage limits at renewal to make sure they still meet your state's current minimums — requirements have been actively changing across many states since 2025.

 • Store digital proof: Keep your insurance card saved in your phone's wallet app.
-Digital proof of insurance is accepted in 49 states plus D.C., making it easy to have documentation on hand at the DMV or during traffic stops.
+Digital proof of insurance is now accepted in all 50 states plus D.C., making it easy to have documentation on hand at the DMV or during traffic stops.

 • Act fast on lapses: If your coverage does lapse, contact your insurer immediately.
 A same-day reinstatement may prevent a DMV notification from triggering a suspension.